twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 - Got up to HTML form submission working =D
 - And then we realized that the UX of submitting an HTML form to have a React loading screen afterwards, is even more janky, than a minor one-off text field being overridden for better suggestion support .\_.

+- TODO: If we resume this, here's some notes from earlier:
+    - Validation errors.
+Don't need per field.
+Top of form good enough start
+    - Email suggest.
+Nothing robust needed.
+Just "email suggestion goes here" if not matching current ones (e.g. todd@twolfson.com)
+    - Large drawback of split is rework pain
+        - If underlying API changes but page doesn't.
+Lots of work for serializer